skambashi/skambashi.github.io/_posts/blog/2015-04-27-interning-at-placeiq.md

 I mentioned before that we are a location based company, and what better way to build an understanding of the physical world than using data pertaining to it?

-Take your phone for instance.
-Nowadays, most mobile phones keep track of your current location.
-PlaceIQ can use this information to build a profile based on where you've been.
-As an example, with location based data, you can better understand the demographic of the people that frequent a specific grocery store, or even find out what kinds of audiences like to visit fast food restaurants!
+At this point most smartphones keep track of their own movement among various locations.
+PlaceIQ's platform leverages this anonymized data to build consumer profiles based on where devices have been.
+In other words, location based data can enable a better understanding of certain demographics that frequent a grocery store, or the type the restaurants those phone owners prefer over others!

 ## Privacy